sagemath/trac_to_gh/Issue 5034.md

 # Issue 5034: stupid output of sage -br:  "using n cpus"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5034

 Original creator: was